 With 3 older kids (the youngest are 15 yr old twins) our Christmas traditions have evolved over the years, but many things have remained the same.
 Each year I’m always surprised how important some of our simple traditions are for our kids.
 One year I suggested skipping making gingerbread cookies and almost had a coup on my hands!

-A Cute Christmas Eve Tradition for Kids:
+A Cute Idea for a Christmas Eve Tradition for Kids

 A friend of mine introduced me to a fun new Christmas tradition several years ago.
 Her kids have special pillowcases that they use only on Christmas Eve!
 I thought it was such a clever idea and decided to incorporate the idea into our family Christmas eve traditions.